 3 killed, 4 injured in Nepal plane crash near Mount Everest

-At least three people were killed and four injured on Sunday after a small plane crashed into a parked helicopter during takeoff at the only airport in Nepal's Everest region.
+A small passenger plane crashed into a parked helicopter during takeoff at the only airport in Nepal's Everest region on Sunday, killing at least three people and injuring four others, officials said.

-The crash occurred while the plane belonging to Summit Air was trying to take off from Lukla for Kathmandu on Sunday morning, said aviation official Raj Kumar Chhetri.
-He said the plane skidded off the runaway, hitting the helicopter of Manang Air.
+The crash occurred while the plane, a Czech-manufactured Let L-410 belonging to Summit Air, was trying to take off from Lukla for Kathmandu on Sunday morning, said aviation official Raj Kumar Chhetri.
+He said the plane skidded off the runaway, hitting a Manang Air helicopter.

 Both are private airline companies that cater to tourists and Nepalese in the country's remote areas.

-A civil administrator, Narendra Kumar Lama, said the four passengers and a flight attendant on the plane were safe.
+A civil administrator, Narendra Kumar Rana, said the four passengers and a flight attendant on the plane were safe.

 Following the crash, authorities suspended services at Tenzing Hillary Airport at Lukla, the gateway to Mount Everest.